noeppi-noeppi/WikiX/wiki/libx/docs/sandbox/index.md

 ## Layered biome source

-A `LayeredBiomeSource` behaves like a `MultiNoiseBiomeSource`, however, it an work with multiple `BiomeLayer`s and sample each layer in its own noise range, so they don't interfere.
+A `LayeredBiomeSource` behaves like a `MultiNoiseBiomeSource`, however, it can work with multiple `BiomeLayer`s and sample each layer in its own noise range, so they don't interfere.

 ## Extended noise chunk generator